plutonium-sh/lazerbar/README.md

 - run qs -c lazerbar (or put it in your exec-once)
 - try it out!

-# jsyk, i donated 10 euros to KDE for their 30th birthday and i am now no longer a linux larp :D
+# jsyk, i donated 10 euros to KDE for their 30th birthday and now i'm NOT a linux larp